A card you hand someone. A message only they will see. A profile that tells your story. No pickup lines. No pressure. Just a spark.

 Write about who you are — your interests, your vibe, what makes you tick.
 Add photos.
 Add your contact info.
 This is what someone sees when they scan your card.

-Subscribe and get a pack of Spark Cards delivered to you.
+Subscribe and get a pack of Spark Cards.
+They can be digitally shown but the real gold is in printing them.
 Each card has a unique QR code linked to your profile.
 You can also show them digitally straight from the app.

 Scan your own card to activate it and write a short, personal message just for them — what caught your eye, what made you smile, why you had to say something.